khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### When to use tables

 *   To display large volumes of data.
-*   When the data set will grown.
+*   When the data set will continue to grown, e.g. a table used to display users, environments, etc.
 *   To compare data in a set to make sure that they are distinguishable.
 *   To search, filter, or sort by all parameters in a data set.